 How soon can results be seen?

 Results vary, but some patients may see benefits after a few treatment cycles.
-It can take several weeks or even months for the immune system to fully respond to the therapy.
+It can take several weeks or even months for the immune system to respond to the therapy fully.

 Is this therapy suitable for all patients?

-Dendritic cell immunotherapy is suitable for patients who are eligible for immunotherapy and have cancers that can be targeted by the immune system.
+Dendritic cell immunotherapy is suitable for patients who are eligible for immunotherapy and have cancers that are immunologically targetable.
 A thorough evaluation by a healthcare provider is necessary to determine eligibility.

 Does the therapy cause pain?